-The five horizontal lines and the spaces between them is known as staff.
-The staff is the template for all musical symbols used in music.
+The staff or stave notation is the most common way of written music down in modern world.
+While lines and spaces represent the pitch, the note symbols has specific beat that they denoted.
+Thus the notes are on the staff in accordance with their corresponding pitch or function.
 In order for a musician to read music on the staff fluently, he or she must know the order of pitch and the duration in term of beat that each symbol of the notes represent.
 Also he must know what other musical symbols and mark means and how to use and place them on the staff.

-Be aware that the musical symbol for a note can be either on a line or in the space.
+Be aware that the musical symbol for a note can be either on a line or in space.
 In short, each line or space of the staff is for musical notes and other musical symbols.
 When a note is on the line, the staff line will run through the middle of the note.
-On the other hand, a note in a space will sit between the staff lines.
+On the other hand, a note in space will sit between the staff lines.

 ALSO READ: Cadence in Music

-So we can say that if the notes are higher on the staff, they are higher in pitch.
+Hence, we can say that if the notes are higher on the staff, they are higher in pitch.
 Also, if the notes are lower on the staff, they are lower in pitch.
 To notate very well on the staff, the lines and spaces of the staff are numbered from bottom to the top.
 The bottom line has lowest pitch and is the first line while the top line has the highest pitch and numbered as the fifth line.
 The various pitches of the music are referred to by the ﬁrst seven letters of the alphabet (A B C D E F G) called musical alphabets.

 Ledger (or Leger) Line